SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 that property, constant, or variable makes a :newTerm:`strong reference` to the instance.
-The reference is called a "strong" reference because it keeps a firm hold on that instance, and does not allow it to be deallocated for as long as that strong reference remains.
+The reference is called a "strong" reference because it keeps a firm hold on that instance, and doesn't allow it to be deallocated for as long as that strong reference remains.

 .. _AutomaticReferenceCounting_ARCInAction: